 The rubber chicken idea came from a service designer.
 If you’ve never heard of service design, it’s a design discipline focused on the process and act of designing services and processes – either interactions between people, or interactions between people and technology.
 Like the process of opening a bank account, for example.
 Service designers run workshops to build a shared understanding of the problem they’re trying solve.
 As you might guess, there’s a lot of group discussion involved.
-Theatrical play is great technique to help teams act it out.
-For this they need a layer of abstraction or a neutral object to help test out an idea or early prototype of a service.
+To help manage time, they use a neutral object to signal when the conversation has strayed off-course.
 That’s where the rubber chicken comes in.

 What can I say?
 It made me laugh.
 I was hooked.

-But the workshops my design team runs are a bit different, so I couldn’t bring that exact rubber chicken use case back to my team.
+But the workshops most businesses run are a bit different, so I didn’t bring that exact rubber chicken use case back to my team.
 It did spark an idea, though.

 One of our designers is a fan of using a squeaky toy at offsites to let people know when it’s time to move on to a new activity.
 Ah-ha!
 Couldn’t a squawking rubber chicken be used for that?
 And double ah-ha!
-Perhaps a rubber chicken could be used in every-day meetings to signal when the discussion (or speaker) needs to wrap up so we can move on.
+Perhaps a rubber chicken could be used to make every-day meetings better, signaling when the discussion (or speaker) needs to wrap up so we can move on.